Fall: Jan. 15 - March 15 (March 17, 2014 by 4PM)

 - International transcripts require an official evaluation report from an approved evaluation agency.
 An approved agency list is available in the Counseling Office (SSB #227) and in the Nursing Office.

-- Submit the completed application with all the required materials listed above by the application deadline date (January 15 - March 15 for the Fall and July 15 - September 15 for Spring).
+- Submit the completed application with all the required materials listed above by the application deadline date: March 17, 2014 by 4PM

 - Any application without the completed required documents will not be eligible for the candidate pool.